 - The need to use alcohol to function on a daily basis.
 Drinking alone, first thing in the morning or in private during through the day.

 - Use of alcohol to alter moods, to lift ones mood, to cope with situations.
 The need to drink to forget about situations and believe in that as the ‘normal’ life.

-A few symptoms associated with Drug addiction:
+A few symptoms associated with Alcohol and Drug addiction:

 - Side-lining other Activities: significant and noticeable dip in performance at work/school or lack of interaction with family & friends

 - Extreme Privacy: unexplained frequent expenses, disappearing often without any logical explanation, being extremely secretive about

 - Loss of will power: The inability to say no to a drug or to a drink despite setting ultimatum’s for one’s self